dangulo21/Multiple-Imputation-of-Censored-Bivariate-Event-times/README.md

 ## Descrption

-The `Multiple Imputation of Censored Bivariate Event-times` houses all data and source files for the Multiple Imputation of Censored  Bivariate Event-times via Inverse Transform and Nonparametric Gibbs Sampling article.
+The `Multiple Imputation of Censored Bivariate Event-times` houses all data and source files for the Multiple Imputation of Censored  Bivariate Event-times via Inverse Transform and Nonparametric Gibbs Sampling article by Daniela Angulo and Susan Murray.

 ## Data sources

 The *data* folder contains all the datasets created for the simulation analysis.
-The file names indicate the sampling configuration used (regarding correlation and the marginal censoring rate).
+The folder names indicate time-to-event distribution and censoring-times distribution, respectively.
+For example, `exponential-uniform` refers to the data configuratin of bivariate exponential event-times with uniform censoring.
+Within each folder, file names indicate the sampling configuration used (regarding correlation and censoring rate).

 ## Source files